 4. Benefits of Access Controls

-When you implement access controls, you ensure that only authorized individuals have access to sensitive data or system resources.
-This ensures that you are protected from the threat of unauthorized access, which can result in data breaches, loss of confidential information, and unauthorized system access.
+When implementing access controls, you ensure only authorized individuals can access sensitive data or system resources.
+This ensures you are protected from the threat of unauthorized access, which can result in data breaches, loss of confidential information, and unauthorized system access.

 It also protects from other security threats, such as viruses, malware, and cyber threats.